Aaronius/get-etld/README.md

 ## Requirements

-This will only work in a browser when cookies are enabled.
+This will only work in a browser and cookies must be enabled.

 ## How detection is accomplished